 Doing Agile vs. Being Agile

 Simply "doing agile" leaves an organization without any real change in decision-making or culture.
-Incorporating Sprints or agile terminology into meetings won't make an organization quick to adapt when change occurs.
+Incorporating Sprints or Agile terminology into meetings won't make an organization quick to adapt to change.
 Rigidly following frameworks that enforce processes on the workforce also stand in the way of progress.
-"Being agile" means decentralizing decision-making, organizing teams around value, embedding continuous learning into the work itself, and removing barriers that keep employees from performing.
-The benefits of adopting agile practices into the organization can only be realized when agile becomes a cultural and systemic capability, not a "process overlay" (Denning, 2018).

 Implementing Agile Project Management